danfuzz/samizdat/doc/samizdat-0-lib/order.md

 Type-specific order check.
-This is like `totalOrderIs` except that this function will terminate the runtime with an error if the two values are of different types.
-(That is, if `typeOf` on the two values differ.)
+This is like `totalOrderIs` except that this function will terminate the runtime with an error if the two values are of different types, with the same rules as for `coreOrder`.
-This also terminates in case of a derived value whose type matches one of the core types.

 This function is intended only to be used in the implementation of `coreEq` and related in-language library functions, as part of